alphagov/publishing-api/docs/link-expansion.md

 (`link_type`), and at the value of those keys is an array of all links of that type.
 In the above example there are two types of link: `organisations` and `available_translations` which contain 1 and 2 links respectively.

+Note that translations were not in the original content item, but are instead added as part of this link expansion process.

 ## When it occurs